paulet-art/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 20- script that removes all letters c and C from input task 21-script that reverse its input task 22-script that displays all users and their home directories, sorted by users
+task 20- script that removes all letters c and C from input task 21-script that reverse its input task 22-script that displays all users and their home directories, sorted by users task 23-a command that finds all empty files and directories in the current directory and all sub-directories. task 24-script that lists all the files with a .gif extension in the current directory and all its sub-directories task 25-script that decodes acrostics that use the first letter of each line